Alcoholism in New Brunswick

 Importance of Aftercare

-Staff members at New Brunswick Alcohol Rehab Centers recognize the importance for recovering alcoholics to participate in aftercare programs.
-Recovery centers often create care plans that include options for ongoing support after clients finish treatment.
+Rehabilitation centers recognize the importance for recovering alcoholics to participate in aftercare programs.
+These recovery centers often create care plans that include options for ongoing support after clients finish treatment.
 Psychological effects of chemical dependence may last for up to two years after the drinking stops.
 For this reason, some may opt to reside in sober living facilities until gaining the confidence needed to return to normal daily life.
 Others prefer having a resource coach and attending group meetings.
 All play an important part in staying sober.
-When you or someone you know is ready to take the first step toward sobriety, speak with an addiction specialist today at (732) 626-4328.